SnakeskinTpl/language-tools/packages/neovim/README.md

 ### Manual setup

-For plugin we need globally pre-installed @snakeskin/cli because plugin run cli command
+For the plugin to work, we need to install `@snakeskin/cli` globally because the plugin runs the LSP server through a CLI subcommand:

       npm i -g @snakeskin/cli

 ### Automatic setup

-If you want the cli to be installed automatically when run nvim or open *.ss file, you should add mason tools managment plugins
+If you want the CLI to be installed automatically when running `nvim` or opening a `*.ss` file, you should add the mason package manager plugin:

 [lazy.nvim](https://github.com/folke/lazy.nvim)